 It upsets me that so much of our response to climate change consists mainly of this kind of poorly thought out false-economy.

 This foolishness pervades much of small-e environmental activism.
 A certain kind of person keeps demanding broad action without any calculation of cost or consequence.
 I keep seeing calls to replace oil and gas, not just without any real plan to offset that energy, but in complete denial that we would need to build the electrical generating capacity to joule-for-joule replace the energy we currently get from fossil fuels.
 And for many that is a dream of wind and solar that despite being almost none of our supply after decades of investment is a dream too many cannot wake up from.
-Or “renewable energy” a political concept that is used to lump hydroelectric and biogas, both environmental no-nos, in with wind and solar to pad out the numbers, which otherwise can be summarized as, “almost none.”
-People, quite rightly, want to replace an old unsustainable energy economy, but you cannot do that with by pretending a worse, or nonexistent alternative is a solution.
+Or “renewable energy” a political concept that is used to lump hydroelectric and biogas, both environmental no-nos, in with wind and solar to pad out the numbers, which otherwise can be summarized as insignificant.
+People, quite rightly, want to replace an old unsustainable energy economy, but you cannot do that by pretending a worse, or nonexistent alternative is a solution.

-And as usual what I am arguing for here is again the safest, and cheapest technology we have at our disposal to generate large amounts of electricity, nuclear power.
+And as usual what I am arguing for here is again the safest, and cheapest technology we have at our disposal to generate large amounts of reliable base electricity, which is nuclear power.
 And right there, a great many people who might ever read this came to a complete intellectual stop.
 “Never nuclear!”
 But without it, we are not going to start moving away from fossil fuels.
 Without building quite a lot of nuclear electricity generating capacity we are going to continue to demand change in a rapidly heating world without ever starting to implement anything we could actually transition toward.